Kailee Wong

-Kailee Warner Wong (born May 23, 1976) is a former American football linebacker.
-Originally from Eugene, Oregon, Wong played college football at Stanford and was a first-team All-American as a senior.
-Selected in the second round of the 1998 NFL Draft, Wong played in the NFL for nine seasons, first for the Minnesota Vikings from 1999 to 2001.
-In 2002, Wong was part of the inaugural roster of the Houston Texans, with whom he played until 2006.
-Wong had 496 tackles, 21.5 sacks, and six interceptions in his NFL career.
+Kailee Warner Wong (born May 23, 1976) is an American former professional football player who was a linebacker in the National Football League (NFL).
+Originally from Eugene, Oregon, he played college football for the Stanford Cardinal and was a first-team All-American as a senior.
+Selected in the second round of the 1998 NFL draft, Wong played in the NFL for nine seasons, first for the Minnesota Vikings from 1999 to 2001.
+In 2002, he was part of the inaugural roster of the Houston Texans, with whom he played until 2006.
+He had 496 tackles, 21.5 sacks, and six interceptions in his NFL career.

 Early life and college career

 Wong's father is of Native Hawaiian and Chinese descent, and his mother is of German and Scottish descent.
-Growing up in Eugene, Oregon, Wong attended North Eugene High School.
-At North Eugene, Wong played football and basketball and was a consensus first-team Prep All-American as a senior in 1993.
+Growing up in Eugene, Oregon, he attended North Eugene High School.
+At North Eugene, he played football and basketball and was a consensus first-team Prep All-American as a senior in 1993.

 Out of high school, Wong was recruited to Stanford University by head coach Bill Walsh.
 An economics major, Wong played at defensive end for the Stanford Cardinal football team from 1994 to 1997, the last three seasons under head coach Tyrone Willingham and last two as full time starter.
 In 1994, Wong started six games at left defensive end and one at right outside linebacker, with 23 total tackles including two tackles for loss and one sack, in addition to a fumble recovery and three passes defended.
 Starting seven games, including five at right defensive end, Wong then had 39 total tackles, including five tackles for loss and one sack in 1995.

 In his first season as full time starting defensive end in 1996, Wong made 63 total tackles, including 21 tackles for loss and 12 sacks, along with an interception.
 Wong earned first-team All-Pac-10 honors in 1996.
-As a senior in 1997, Wong had 47 total tackles, including 22 tackles for loss and again 12 sacks.
+As a senior in 1997, he had 47 total tackles, including 22 tackles for loss and again 12 sacks.
 He also had two safeties, one blocked kick, one forced fumble, two fumble recoveries, and three passes deflected.
 Wong was the team MVP at Stanford and earned first-team All-Pac-10 honors for the second year in a row, and he also made the Football News first-team All-American team.
 He was also a finalist for the Lombardi Award.

-Wong graduated from Stanford in 1998 with a Bachelor of Science degree in Economics.
+Wong graduated from Stanford in 1998 with a Bachelor of Science degree in economics.
 In addition to his undergraduate degree from Stanford, "Wong completed executive education programs at Harvard Business School, The Wharton School and the Stanford Graduate School of Business."